 3) Consider your baggage requirements.
 Will a standard Uber X work or do you need an Uber XL?

 4) Choose the credit card you use for Uber payments carefully as the overseas charges your bank slugs you could be more than the fare.
 For Aussies, I recommend 28 Degrees MasterCard as it has no overseas charges.

 Uber Manila Airport Pick Ups

 We arrived in NAIA terminal 4 after our short flight from Coron on Cebgo.
 We had a 12 hour layover before our flight back to Sydney on Cebu Pacific and we sure as heck were not going to be spending it in Manila airport.
+Yes it is possible to leave the airport on a layover!
 We took the free transfer bus to terminal 3 where our Sydney flight was to depart from and stored our luggage before heading out the front to choose a suitable pick up point.
 When you book your Manila Airport Uber pick up you will need to set the pick up point after clicking ‘request your own car’.
 We used bay 8 but any will work.
 The total cost of our 30 minute trip to Makati was 131 pesos (AUD$3.50).
 On the way into the city our driver got a fine for ‘swerving’.
 We thought he was very hard done by for doing what would have been a legal lane change in Sydney any day of the week but the traffic cop issued the 500 peso ticket anyway.
 We felt so bad for him that we gave him and extra 200 pesos.

 Manila Airport Uber Drop Offs